michael-m-truong/Spotify-Player-Memento-Pattern/README.md

 This pattern can be demonstrated through a playing music on a Spotify Player.
 When you play a song and want to go back to the previous song played, the Memento pattern is used.
 The song is the state being saved and restored.
 For our project:
 1) SpotifySession class implements the Originator interface
 2) Song class implements the Memento interface
-3) SpotifyApp implements the Caretaker class.
+3) SpotifyApp implements the Caretaker interface.

 When a user plays a song, a Song memento is created from the SpotifySession and saved to the SpotifyApp.
 All the mementos are saved in a Stack.
 If a user wants to go back to the previous song played, the SpotifyApp pops the memento on top of the stack and restores that state to the SpotifySession.